MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Use the latest runtime and libraries** in your application.
 Prior to updating, thoroughly test your application builds to catch issues early and ensure a smooth transition to the new version.
 >
 > - **Create segmentation through isolation boundaries to contain breach**.
 Apply _segmentation of identity_, for example, with role-based access control (RBAC) and apply the principle of least privilege.
-Also create _segmentation at the network level_, for example, place the App Service in in Azure Virtual Network for isolation and define network security groups to filter traffic.
+Also create _segmentation at the network level_.
+For example, [inject App Service Apps in an Azure Virtual Network](/azure/app-service/web-sites-integrate-with-vnet) for isolation and define network security groups to filter traffic.
 >
 >   App Service Plan offers the App Service Environment (ASE) SKU that provides a higher degree of isolation.
 With ASE, you get dedicated compute and network.
 >